iPad 8 LTE Battery Replacement

 Step 33

-- Grab your Phillips screwdriver and carefully unscrew the 2.3 mm-long screw that’s holding the battery connector onto the logic board.
-Steady hands, you got this!
+- Grab your Phillips screwdriver and carefully remove that 2.3 mm screw securing the battery connector to the logic board.

 Step 34